NStrijbosch/hub-module-notes/docs/motors.md

-The motor class is a sub class of the [port](port.md) class which allows to control PU motors.
+The motor class is a sub class of the [port](port.md) class which allows to control all PU motors.
 It can be used via `motor=hub.port.A.motor`, see the examples below for more details.

 # Motor settings